 Our subsidiary MLPF&S is the underwriter for the offering and sale of the SUMS.
-After the initial offering, MLPF&S intends to buy and sell SUMS to create a secondary market for holders of the SUMS, and may stabilize or maintain the closing market price of the SUMS during the initial distribution.
-However, MLPF&S will not be obligated to engage in any of these market activities or to continue them once it has started.
+After the initial offering, ML&Co., through its subsidiaries, intends to buy and sell SUMS to create a secondary market for holders of the SUMS, and may stabilize or maintain the closing market price of the SUMS during the initial distribution.
+However, neither ML&Co. nor its subsidiaries will be obligated to engage in any of these market activities or to continue them once it has started.